Luen/quillbot-api/README.md

 # Quillbot

-Quillbot is an AI article rewriter/spinner.
-This script uses Chrome Headless Browser via Puppeteer to interact with [Quillbot](https://quillbot.com/) to rephrase (plagiarise) text.
+ [Quillbot](https://quillbot.com/) is an AI article rewriter/spinner.
+This script uses Chrome Headless Browser via Puppeteer to interact with Quillbot to rephrase (plagiarise) text.
 Quillbot no longer has an API, so this is the slow scraping method using Puppeteer.

-Note that this is a learning project for myself and I'm a hobbyist programmer.
+Note that this is a learning project for myself, and I'm a hobbyist programmer.

 # Features
 ## Supported Features: